diaoenmao/SemiFL-Semi-Supervised-Federated-Learning-for-Unlabeled-Clients-with-Alternate-Training/README.md

-# SemiFL: Communication Efficient Semi-SupervisedFederated Learning with Unlabeled Clients
+# SemiFL: Communication Efficient Semi-Supervised Federated Learning with Unlabeled Clients
-This is an implementation of SemiFL: Communication Efficient Semi-SupervisedFederated Learning with Unlabeled Clients
+This is an implementation of SemiFL: Communication Efficient Semi-Supervised Federated Learning with Unlabeled Clients

 ## Requirements
 See requirements.txt